How to Turn Black Friday Shoppers Into Loyal Customers

 Don’t neglect the power of personalization next time you plan to nurture your customers online.

-Start preparing your nurturing strategies and marketing plan way before the industry’s key event to ensure you are all set up to turn your first-time buyers into round-year shoppers.
+Customer loyalty will likely fall when you ignore these key strategies.
+Start preparing your nurturing strategies and marketing plan way before the industry’s key event to ensure you are all set up to turn your first-time buyers into year-round shoppers.

 Consider including the following building blocks and our seven tips to get more return buyers: